 Roulette glanced up at him.
 "Oh, Gerald, I'm sorry!"

 Hopie looked from one to the other, perplexed.
+"What-"

-"What-" "We deal on levels, and levels," Roulette said.
+"We deal on levels," Roulette said.
 "Let me share my song with you, Hopie."

+"Your-"

-"Your-" "After Hope mastered me I became part of his culture.
+"After Hope mastered me I became part of his culture.
 I had to take a folk song, in the manner of all the personnel in his unit.
 That is how I became Rue, instead of Roulette.
-I want you to share my song,
+I want you to share my song, because I fear you will one day need it.
+It will do until you are given your own song."

 "But we don't have songs here!"
 Hopie protested."

 "Then it is time to start.
 Hope is called Worry, after his song, 'Worried Man Blues.'
 Gerald is Old King Cole.
 Your Aunt Spirit is the Dear, after her song."

 "The Deer?
 An animal?"

 "Dear, as in 'I know who I love, but the dear knows who I'll marry.'
 Make her sing it for you sometime."

 "I will," Hopie said, brightening.